bombless/msbuild-tutorial/lesson-01/lesson-01.md

 msbuild build.xml
 ```

-Now we should see its output:
+Then we should see its output:
 ```sh
 HelloWorld:
   Hello World